kernalbin/odmpy-ng/README.md

 In either case you need to fill out a config file.

 ## interactive.py
-This is an example interfaace file to use this garbage.
+This is the the main script that coordinates the display and collection of audiobooks.

 ## scraper.py
 This is what scrapes book data from overdrive, including audio urls, cover and chapter info.
-Its mostly reliable, but quite slow, especially in books with many chapters.
+Its semi reliable, but quite slow, especially in books with many chapters.

 ## overdrive_download.py
 This uses the scraper info and cookies to download the audiobook in its parts.